-Dawson Los Monos Canyon Reserve: This 200-acre reserve is located in the cities of Carlsbad and Vista in north coastal San Diego County.
+Dawson Los Monos Canyon Reserve: This 218-acre reserve is located in the cities of Carlsbad and Vista in north coastal San Diego County.
 Its young, stream-cut valley contains a year-round creek with precipitous north- and south-facing slopes.
 The major habitat types are Southern Riparian Woodland, Diegan Coastal Sage Scrub, Perennial Coastal Stream, Coast Live Oak Woodland, Mixed Grassland of native bunchgrass and introduced annuals, and South Coastal Mixed Chaparral.
 This area is also of unique and significant historical and archaeological value.
+A small field station provides opportunities for small laboratory classes, overnight stays, and on-site research.

-Elliott Chaparral Reserve: Located ten miles to the east of campus, this 107-acre reserve, adjacent to the large expanse of Marine Corps Air Station Miramar that is undeveloped, features Chamise Chaparral typical of the Southern Calif-ornia coastal plain and a large stand of mature planted eucalyptus.
+Elliott Chaparral Reserve: Located ten miles to the east of campus, this 107-acre reserve, adjacent to the large expanse of Marine Corps Air Station Miramar that is undeveloped, features Chamise Chaparral typical of the Southern California coastal plain and a large stand of mature planted eucalyptus.
 It is readily available during a normal three-hour lab period or for term paper-length field studies as well as for more lengthy projects.

-Kendall-Frost Mission Bay Marsh Reserve: This sixteen-acre reserve, together with the city of San Diego's contiguous Northern Wildlife Preserve, constitute the last remaining forty acres of tidal salt marsh on Mission Bay and one of the few such wetlands remaining in Southern California.
+Kendall-Frost Mission Bay Marsh Reserve:

+This sixteen-acre reserve, together with the city of San Diego's contiguous Northern Wildlife Preserve, constitute the last remaining forty acres of tidal salt marsh on Mission Bay and one of the few such wetlands remaining in Southern California.
 It is recognized for the habitat it provides for several rare and endangered birds including the light-footed clapper rail, Belding's savannah sparrow, and the California least tern, as well as many resident and migratory shorebirds and waterfowl, and several fish species.
 An on-site trailer houses limited residential and laboratory facilities, and extensive facilities exist within ten miles on the UCSD main campus and at the Scripps Institution of Oceanography.
 There are opportunities for studying restoration ecology of upland and tidal habitats.